thipages/one-stop/README.md

 A simple state manager

 ## Principle
-`one-stop` wraps an object model (which can include root functions) and returns by default a `{readMode, writeMode}` object, each of it having a `state` property and all functions declared in the original object. `readMode` and `writeMode` can be seen as an access mode to the model
+`one-stop` wraps an object model (which can include root functions) and returns by default an object having a `state` property and all functions declared in the original object.

 `one-stop` accepts three arguments
 - a `model` which should declare mutations functions in a dedicated `actions` property